dfrnt-com/tuscli/README.md

 # tuscli - Independent TerminusDB Javascript document cli

-Interact with TerminusDB from the commandline to import/export documents and setup the schema.
+Interact with TerminusDB and DFRNT from the commandline to import/export documents and setup the schema.

+This open source tool is built to help changemakers leverage semantic knowledge graphs from the command line.
+We, [DFRNT](https://dfrnt.se?utm_source=github&utm_content=tuscli), believe in data mesh as a great bearer of structured organisational data.
+We leverage [TerminusDB](https://terminusdb.com) to build our product on.
+This tuscli tooling integrates [TerminusDB/TerminusX](https://terminusdb.com) data and complements the [DFRNT](https://dfrnt.se?utm_source=github&utm_content=tuscli) platform.

+Sign up to the [DFRNT waiting list](https://dfrnt.se?utm_source=github&utm_content=tuscli) to receive your invitation to our beta.
+We have slowly begun the onboarding now during early 2022.

-## Requirements
+## Requirements unless using a prepackaged form

 * [NodeJS](https://nodejs.org/en/)